-Pine cones and acorns lay on the ground;
+Pine-cones and acorns lay on the ground;

-Above me soared the eternal sky,
+Over me soared the eternal sky,

-Full of light and deity;
+Full of light and of deity;

 Again I saw, again I heard,

-The rolling river, the morning bird;—
+The rolling river, the morning bird; -

-Beauty through my senses stole,
+Beauty through my senses stole;

 I yielded myself to the perfect whole.